Sjord/Sjord.github.io/_posts/2023-01-09-string-comparison-timing-attacks.md

 * The time varies in blocks of 8 bytes, so you would have to guess 8 bytes at a time.
 * The time varies by less that a nanosecond, so you would have to detect less of a nanosecond in difference to exploit this.

+The graph below also shows memcmp.
+The difference is that strcmp searches for a null-byte that indicates the end of the string while comparing, while memcmp just compares a number of bytes.
+With memcmp, comparing more bytes does take more time, but as we see in the graph this is negligable for the 40 bytes I tested.
+If systems use memcmp instead of strcmp, e.g. because they store the length of the string instead of relying on a terminating null-byte, they are unlikely to be vulnerable to a timing attack.

 <img src="/images/glibc-strncmp.svg" style="width: 100%">

 ## C#

 The string comparison in C# can be smarter than in C, because it can take the current culture into account when comparing Unicode.
 To do a proper Unicode comparison, it has to do UTF8 parsing and Unicode normalization, which is much more expensive than just comparing bytes.

-It is also possible to disable the "smart" comparison by specifying `StringComparison.Ordinal` as the comparison method.
+The "smart" comparison can be disabled by specifying `StringComparison.Ordinal` as the comparison method.
 Then, the timing differences disappear.

 So, a timing attack is possible, but: